empowerhack/Hababy/README.md

 $ ionic start HaBaby --v2

-Not everything gets checked into git, so each developer may need to run something to fill out some of the work files.(?)
+Not everything gets checked into git, so each developer needs to run **npm install** to fill out some of the work files.

 ### Running the app